luiscript/ofxDarkKnight/readme.md

 1. You don't need to declare and allocate the fbo, the media pool does it for you in an efficient way that only 1 fbo will be needed to draw any of the 16 drawer modules.

-2. You don't need the `drawMainOutput()` function because we will not return nothing from the drawers, only the collection will have a single output and the `MediaPool` class will handle it for you.
+2. You don't need to add a connection `addOutputConnection(DK:FBO)` function because we will not return nothing from the drawers, only the collection will have a single output and the `MediaPool` class will handle it for you.

 3. Since we're not returning anything you should skip the `ofFbo * getFbo()` function from your module.